AndrewCopeland/zettelkasten/kasten/1585083497-docker-cheat-sheet.md

 docker exec -it <container name> bash
 # or if bash is not on the container
 docker exec -it <container name> sh
+# exec into a container as a specific user
+docker exec -it --user <user> <container name> bash
 ```

 force remove a docker container